jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/01-Population-Points.md

 Close any popups and notifications about tours and new features.
 You can view those later if you'd like. *You can always refer to the* [*Mapbox Studio Manual*](https://www.mapbox.com/studio-manual/reference/styles/) *for more information on working with styles.*

 1. Go to your **Styles** page.
 Click the **New style** button.
-    Notice: the different styles contain different color schemes and different basemap data
+2. Under "More options" choose **Classic template**

-2. Select the **Monochrome**  template style and choose the variation called **Dark**.
+3. Notice: the different styles contain different color schemes and different basemap data.
+Select the **Monochrome**  template style and choose the variation called **Dark**.
-3. Click "Customize Monochrome"
+4. Click "Customize Monochrome"

     <p align="center">
       <img src="Images/Dark_style.png">
     </p>

-4. Rename the style so that you can find and use it later: click into the title field in the upper left side of the screen to change the title from "Monochrome" to ‘Renters vs Owners’.
+5. Rename the style so that you can find and use it later: click into the title field in the upper left side of the screen to change the title from "Monochrome" to ‘Renters vs Owners’.

     <p align="center">
       <img src="Images/Name_Change-Generic.gif">